freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-57.english.md

 ## Description
 <section id='description'>

-Set the `x` values for `instagramLine` like you did for the other two.
+Appropriately set the `x` values for `instagramLine` like you did for the other two lines.
 </section>

 ## Instructions